parutech/pythia/README.md

 # Pythia

-An AI-based cryptocurrency algorithm, optimized for predicting future prices of given assets.
+An AI-based cryptocurrency project, optimized for predicting future prices of given assets.